unknownv2/logmagic/doc/impl/azure-servicefabric.md

 # Microsoft Service Fabric

-We only support Azure Service Fabric 6.1.x and higher.
-5.6 is not maintaned anymore since the world has moved on.
+We only support Azure Service Fabric 6.x and higher.
+5.x is not maintaned anymore since the world has moved on.
+We also only support **Remoting V2**.
+V1 support has dropped since it's not compatible with .NET Core and we have no interest in support it.

 To install the integration install this [NuGet package](https://www.nuget.org/packages/LogMagic.Microsoft.ServiceFabric/).